Hexagram 17隨Following

 — Legge (1882)

-Line 1 is the yang at the bottom of the lower trigram of thunder — the first stirring of movement, the first step of an actor whose previous orientation no longer fits the situation. 官有渝 — the officer changes his post, the office itself shifts under the actor's feet.
+Line 1 is the yang at the bottom of the lower trigram of thunder — the first stirring of movement, the first step of someone whose previous orientation no longer fits the situation. 官有渝 — the officer changes his post, the office itself shifts under your feet.
 The hexagram is honest about the cost: the change is not theatrical conversion but a structural recognition that the previous allegiance has stopped serving.
 The line names two conditions for the fortune.
-First, the change must be firm-correct rather than opportunistic — the actor is not jumping ship for advantage but realigning to what the situation actually requires.
-Second, the work has to happen 出門, outside the door — in engagement with new actors, not in the cultivated comfort of the existing court.
+First, the change must be firm-correct rather than opportunistic — you are not jumping ship for advantage but realigning to what the situation actually requires.
+Second, the work has to happen 出門, outside the door — in engagement with new people, not in the cultivated comfort of the existing court.

-In a decision context this is the line of the operator who realises the team, the thesis, or the mentor they have been aligned with is no longer the right north — and whose temptation is either to stay loyal past the point of usefulness or to defect noisily on the way out.
-The line is explicit that both failure modes miss the work.
-The actor changes the post quietly; the firm-correctness is the standard; the merit is produced by going out and engaging with the next set of figures whose work is now upstream.
-Founders who pivot, executives who leave one strategic alliance for another, individual contributors who follow a senior who has moved — all hit line 1.
-The hexagram is unambiguous that this realignment is fortunate, provided the change is real and the engagement is forward-facing rather than nostalgic.
+This is the line for the moment you realise the team, the thesis, or the mentor you have aligned with is no longer the right north — and the temptation is either to stay loyal past the point of usefulness or to defect noisily on the way out.
+The line is explicit that both traps miss the work.
+You change the post quietly; firm-correctness is the standard; the merit is produced by going out and engaging with the next set of figures whose work is now upstream.
+The scientist who leaves a stalled lab for a better one, the player who follows a coach to a new club, the deputy who realigns when the leadership changes — all hit line 1.
+The hexagram is unambiguous that this realignment is fortunate, provided the change is real and the engagement faces forward rather than backward.

 係小子,失丈夫。